What is a COO?:

 What is the Process of Attaining a Certificate of Occupancy?

 Builders must take three steps to gain final approval.
 First, the Certificate of Compliance verifies the plan-set meets energy efficiency standards.
 This is necessary to receive a building permit.
 Then, construction may begin.
 At this stage, it is time to inspect the electrical, mechanical, and plumbing installations.
 HERS Raters will test and report on the efficiency of all these systems.
 Typically, this should be completed before walls are put up.
 Once everything passes, the Rater can sign off on the Certificate of Installation.
-Next, the project must obtain a Certificate of Verification at final.
+Next, the project must obtain a Certificate of Verification before the final inspection.
 The COV is the last document to authenticate construction.
 HERS Raters will perform final testing on the job site and enter their findings into an online database.
-This legal binding document ensures consistency between state codes and the actualization of the building plan.
-Now, it’s finally time to call for final inspection!
+This legally binding document ensures consistency between state codes and the actualization of the building plan.
+Now, it’s finally time to call for a final inspection!

 In conclusion, we hope this article has been informative.
 If so, please subscribe to our blog.
 Presently, you should understand what all goes into passing inspection, behind the scenes.
 BarrierEnergy can take care of all reporting required by the State, from Certificate of Compliance to Certificate of Occupancy.
 Our HERS Raters inspect and report building energy efficiency.
 Do you work in Southern California’s construction industry?
-For a free quote on the services we offer, contact us.
-We service Ventura County, Santa Barbara County, and San Luis Obispo County.
+Check out a full list of the services we offer or learn more about us.
+Currently, we provide services in Ventura County, Santa Barbara County, and San Luis Obispo County.